Jeremy and Rachel Smith

 In May of 2023, with the help of our friends and family, church, community, and organizations like Noonday Collection, Phill the Box, Funds2Orgs, and Adopt Together, we reached our fundraising goals to make our adoption possible.
 At that time, we anticipated our Liberian daughters would be joining our family in 3-6 months time.

-We did not get any solid updates for months, until November of 2023, when adoptions for multiple agencies, including our agency, were suspended in Liberia.
+We did not get any solid updates for months, until November of 2023, when adoptions for multiple agencies, including our agency, were suspended in Liberia, which prompted our visit to bond with our kids and explore all avenues in person in February of 2024.
+We returned home in July of 2024 after exhausting all resources to unite our family permanently.

 There are multiple political conflicts that brought adoptions to a halt in November of 2023.
 Although these political conflicts put Liberian children at risk, the layers of the conflicts are multifaceted and complicated beyond the adoption process itself.